lakruzz/SuperheltV5/CONTRIBUTE.md

 cd $(git rev-parse --show-toplevel) container=mysql-server mycnf=src/mysql/my.dev.cnf
-docker exec -i $container mysql --defaults-file=$mycnf --database= < src/mysql/schema.sql
+docker exec -i $container mysql --defaults-file=$mycnf --database= < src/mysql/init/1-schema.sql
-docker exec -i $container mysql --defaults-file=$mycnf < src/mysql/data.sql
+docker exec -i $container mysql --defaults-file=$mycnf < src/mysql/init/2-data.sql
 docker exec -i $container mysql --defaults-file=$mycnf < src/mysql/test.sql
 ```

-Note that the first line that runs the `schema.sql` is a little different; The config files sets a database too, but this isn't defines yet.
+Note that the first line that runs the `1-schema.sql` is a little different; The config files sets a database too, but this isn't defines yet.
 So `--database=` will unset the name for this run - or else you will get at connection error.

 ### To build the .jar file